tenmax/ad-placement-library-sdk-android/README.md

 # TenMax Mobile SDK for Android

-This repository provides the guideline and examples to demostrate how to use TenMax Mobile SDK to show AD on your Android app.
+This repository provides the guidelines and examples to demonstrate how to use TenMax Mobile SDK to show AD on your Android app.

 ## Prerequisites

-Before using the SDK, please contact TenMax (contact@tenmax.io) to
+Before using the SDK, please contact TenMax (tenmax-eco-ssp-bd@tenmax.io) to

-- register you app bundle ID
+- register your app bundle ID
-- obtain you app publisher ID
+- obtain your app publisher ID
-- a user name and an read-only access token to import the SDK from GitHub Packages
+- a user name and a read-only access token to import the SDK from GitHub Packages

 The first two values would be used to initiate the SDK.